bobbyiliev/introduction-to-docker-ebook/ebook/en/content/003-docker-containers.md

 That way you will get to a **bash shell** in the container and execute some commands inside the container itself.

-Then to detach from the interactive shell press `CTRL+PQ` that way you will not stop the container but just detached from the interactive shell.
+Then, to detach from the interactive shell, press `CTRL+PQ`.
+That way you will not stop the container but just detach it from the interactive shell.

 ![](https://cdn.devdojo.com/posts/images/April2020/docker-exec-stop1.png)

 ## Deleting a container

-To delete the container run first make sure that the container is not running and then run:
+To delete the container, first make sure that the container is not running and then run:

 ```
 docker rm CONTAINER_ID